danbev/learning-crypto/notes/jwt.md

 ### Structure
 The JWT contains 3 sections, a header, a payload, and a signature.
-The header and the payload are base64 encodes.
+The header and the payload are base64 encoded.
 ```
 base64(header).base64(payload).signature
 ```